 Skiing and Snowboarding

 New York State has more ski areas than any state in the nation, so New Yorkers are always a short drive away from great skiing and snowboarding.
 Maybe you are a lifelong skier looking for a black diamond trail, including the greatest vertical drop in the Northeast at Whiteface in the Adirondacks.
 Or maybe you are a beginner heading for one of the smaller hills that specialize in first-timers in areas like the Catskills and Hudson Valley.
-With telecommuting and teleschooling, there are new opportunities to ski during the week or try night skiing, when crowds are lighter.
-Ski resorts are subject to COVID-19 restrictions and capacity limits that may require advance reservations for the 2020-21 season.
-Visit I Ski New York for important messages about planning ahead and what to expect when you hit the slopes.
+There are also exciting opportunities to ski during the week or try night skiing, plus resorts that are fun for the whole family.
+Visit I Ski New York for snow reports, vacation packages, and more.

 Winter Hikes and Nature Walks